TL;DR

 Standard UK PMI does not cover chronic or pre-existing conditions.
 It is designed to get you diagnosed and treated quickly for new, curable health issues that crop up unexpectedly.

-Your Fast-Track Journey to Treatment with PMI
+Your seek faster access to eligible Journey to Treatment with PMI

 So, how does this work in practice?
 The process is refreshingly straightforward and designed for speed and convenience.